kostakazakoff/python_oop/inheritance_exercise/readme.md

 - level: int

 Override the __str__() method of the base class so it returns: "{name} of type {class_name} has level {level}"

+# Need for Speed
+Create the following hierarchy with the following classes:

+Submit in judge a zip file containing a separate file for each of the classes using the structure shown below:

+Create a base class Vehicle.
+It should contain the following attributes:
+- DEFAULT_FUEL_CONSUMPTION: float (constant)
+- fuel_consumption: float - represents the fuel consumption per kilometer
+- fuel: float - represents the quantity of fuel in a specific vehicle
+- horse_power: int

+Upon initialization, the class should receive fuel and horse_power.
+The DEFAULT_FUEL_CONSUMPTION value should be set to the fuel_consumption value.

+Each class should have the following methods:
+- drive(kilometers) - reduces the fuel based on the traveled kilometers and fuel consumption (km * fuel consumption).
+Keep in mind that you can start driving the vehicle only if you have enough fuel to finish the driving.

+The default fuel consumption for the different vehicles is:
+- Vehicle is 1.25
+- SportCar is 10
+- RaceMotorcycle is 8
+- Car is 3